-A positively tilted trough is in place over the eastern United States with general north/northwesterly flow in New York and New England.

-Cold air advection at 850-hPa dominates the region during cold MHC events (Fig. 4b).
-The cold air advection in western New York is stronger than that in the warm cases.
-Looking closely at the Capital Region (see inset), a noticeable minimum in the cold air advection is evident.
-This minimum is indicative of neutral or slightly warm air advection occurring in the lower levels.
-This could possibly be due to downslope warming in the lee of the Adirondacks.
+At 850 hPa, a positively-tilted trough is located over the east coast of the United States with north-northwesterly flow present over New York and New England (Fig. 4b).
+Behind the departing cyclone, strong cold-air advection dominates eastern New York State.
+Looking closely at the Capital Region, however, a noticeable minimum in the cold air advection is evident (see inset).
+This minimum is indicative of neutral- or weak warm-air advection occurring in the lower levels of the atmosphere (see the composite sounding in Fig. 7b) and could possibly be due to downslope warming in the lee of the Adirondacks.

-At 500-hPa, a maximum in relative vorticity is located over the Capital Region (Fig. 5b), implying no advection of relative vorticity at the peak of the MHC event.
+At 500 hPa, a maximum in relative vorticity is located over the Capital Region (Fig. 5b), implying no advection of relative vorticity at the peak of the MHC event.
 The thermal wind is parallel to the thickness contours, showing anticyclonic vorticity advection by the thermal wind would soon be occurring in the Capital Region.
-By the Sutcliffe-Trenberth form of the quasi-geostrophic omega equation predicts that the Capital Region is in an area of downward vertical motion at 500-hPa.
+By the Sutcliffe-Trenberth form of the quasi-geostrophic omega equation predicts that the Capital Region will be in an area of downward vertical motion at 500 hPa.

-In the 300-hPa composite (Fig. 6b), a more amplified flow is seen compared to the warm MHC cases.
-A trough is located over the eastern United States.
-A 100 kt jet maximum can be seen well to the south of the New York, pushing off the coast of North Carolina.
-This jet streak location would put the Capital Region on the central poleward side of the jet.
+In the 300-hPa composite (Fig. 6b), a more amplified flow pattern is seen compared to the warm-MHC cases, with a deep trough over the eastern United States and a ridge over the West Coast.
+A 100-kt jet maximum is located in the base of the trough, located just off the coast of North Carolina.
+The location of the jet streak places the Capital Region on the central poleward side of the jet, an area not associated with upper-level divergence.

-The cold MHC composite sounding (Fig. 7b) shows backing winds from the surface through the mid-troposphere, consistent with the presence of 850-hPa cold air advection (Fig. 4b).
-At the lowest levels, there is veering of the winds, which is associated with the friction and terrain channeled flow.
-Though the composite can smooth out detailed features of the individual events, a weak inversion can be seen around 900-hPa.
-The sounding is saturated from the surface to 800 hPa.
-The blue dashed lines on the sounding indicate the dendritic growth zone which includes all of the low to mid- levels allowing for a good environment for snow growth.
+The cold-MHC composite sounding (Fig. 7b) shows backing winds from the surface through the mid-troposphere, consistent with the presence of 850-hPa cold air advection (Fig. 4b).
+At the lowest levels, there is veering of the winds, which is associated with friction and terrain-channeled flow.
+Though the composite smooths out detailed features of the individual events, a weak inversion can be seen around 900 hPa.
+The sounding is saturated from the surface to 800 hPa and the dendritic growth zone (indicated by the blue lines) extends from the surface to 600 hPa, providing a for a good environment for snow growth.

 c.
 Cold MHC case study: 2 January 2008

-The 2 January 2008 MHC event was particularly significant because of its duration, intensity, and low predictability in the Capital Region.
-Officially, an additional 0.8 cm of snow was reported at KALB, but weather observers reported more significant accumulation attributed to MHC in various parts of the region, with 12.7 cm of additional snow reported in Cohoes, NY, on top of the nearly 28 cm produced by the cyclone’s synoptically-forced precipitation.
+The 2 January 2008 MHC event was significant because of its duration, intensity, and low predictability in the Capital Region.
+Officially, an additional 0.8 cm of snow was reported at KALB, but local weather observers reported more significant accumulations attributed to MHC in various parts of the region, with 12.7 cm of additional snow reported in Cohoes, NY, on top of the nearly 28 cm produced by the cyclone’s synoptically-forced precipitation.
 The evolution of the event is shown in the radar and surface observation data in Fig. 8.
-The event started as a broad swath of precipitation that ultimately organized into a more band-like feature with a north-northwest to south-south east orientation.
+The event started as a broad swath of precipitation that ultimately organized into a banded feature with a north-northwest to south-south east orientation.
 The location of Cohoes, NY (red dot) coincides with where the highest reflectivity was reported.
-Outside of this narrow band, little or no additional snow accumulation were reported.
+Outside of this narrow band, little or no additional snow accumulations were reported.

-At the surface (Fig. 9), much like in the composite, there is an area of low pressure located off the New England coast over Nova Scotia with a central pressure of 986-hPa.
-The cyclone tracked slightly west of 40°N, 70°W, which allowed the synoptic-scale precipitation to impact the Capital Region.
-This cyclone location helped to induce northeasterly geostrophic flow.
+At the surface (Fig. 9), much like in the cold-MHC composite (Fig. 2b), there is an area of low pressure located off the New England Nova Scotia with a central pressure of 986 hPa.
+The cyclone tracked slightly west of 40°N, 70°W, which allowed the synoptic-scale precipitation to impact the Capital Region and induce northeasterly geostrophic flow.